Are you looking for an easy way to invest a small amount of money?

 Stash offers taxable accounts for adults.
 Parents can open taxable custodial accounts for their children.
 It’s also possible to open Traditional IRA and Roth IRA retirement accounts.

 Stash offers unlimited monthly trades.
-You pay a flat monthly account fee of $1, $2 or $3 until your account balance reaches $5000 when you pay a 0.25% annual fee instead:
+You pay a flat monthly account fee of $1, $3, or $9:

-- Taxable and retirement account: $3 per month
+- Stash Growth plan only: $3 per month

 - Online checking account and debit card: Included with any investing plan

-Taxable custodial accounts for children under 18 cost $1 per month.
+Taxable custodial accounts for children under 18 are included in the Stash+ plan.
 Stash doesn’t charge a fee to open an online checking account.
 Their debit card also offers free withdrawals at over 19,000 ATMs.

 You will also need to pay any ETF fund expenses in your portfolio.
 Every investor pays these fund fees regardless of which investing app you use.